matt-hoiland/ruby_koans/README.md

 Symbols are singletons.
 Method names are symbols.
 Identifiers are also symbols.

 Passing a symbol literal to `Symbol#all_symbols#include` will always be true because the symbol literal exists.

+## Koan 9: Regular Expressions

+That's surprising.
+You can use the indexing operator with a regexp.

+Capture groups are very interesting.
+I want to know how they get initialized.

+Useful string functions for regexps:

+- `String#scan` - Find all
+- `String#sub` - Find and replace
+- `String#gsub` - Find and replace all

+## Koan 10: Methods